Master of Science in Biology with

 Emphasis in Science Education

-To enroll in this biology master’s program, a student must have a mentorship agreement with a biology professor and must be approved by the head of the Biology Department and the dean of the College of Graduate Studies.
+To enroll in this biology master’s program, a student must have a mentorship agreement with a biology professor and must be approved by the head of the Biology Department and the dean of the College of Graduate Studies and Research.
 This program is designed for students seeking careers as two- or four-year college or university educators.

 Students will broaden their basic knowledge of the biological sciences, gain experience in investigative research methodology (particularly as it relates to the study of how science is taught) and develop an understanding of science pedagogy, curriculum development and assessment as it relates to learning in institutions of higher education.

 The thesis option is offered for those preparing to teach and conduct research at the two- or four-year college level or for those preparing for further graduate work in science education at the doctoral level.
 For thesis admission, a student must select a research topic and be approved by the biology graduate faculty member who represents that discipline.

 The non-thesis option is offered for those who want to improve their positions and skills as secondary school or junior college teachers.